 EMSL's unparalleled collection of computational and experimental Capabilities allows researchers to tackle scientific challenges from all angles.
 EMSL experts create new tools, tailor existing instruments, and upgrade the instrument collection to meet researchers evolving needs.
 Brief detail about some of EMSL's flagship capabilities follows.

-- EMSL's current supercomputer, Chinook, is designed specifically to solve large computational chemistry and biochemistry problems that combine computation with experiment and theory.
-With more memory per processor-core (4GB) than most supercomputers, over 843,000GB local disk space, and a peak speed over 160 teraflops, Chinook provides faster time to solution to researchers worldwide.
+- EMSL's current supercomputer, Cascade, is designed specifically to solve large computational chemistry and biochemistry problems that combine computation with experiment and theory.
+Cascade, at 3.4 petaflops, provides faster time to solution to researchers worldwide.